Attorney Pridgen Amos Green

 “Although my time as a magistrate was rewarding, I am glad to be working directly with clients again,” Ms. Green said.
 “I like being a resource clients can reach out to – whenever they have questions or concerns.
 I enjoy being able to make the legal system seem less intimidating and help people feel comfortable that I’m working hard for them.”

-Ms. Green is a member of the 21st Judicial District Bar, the Forsyth County Bar Association, the North Carolina State Bar, and the Winston-Salem Bar Association, where she formerly served as Secretary.
+Ms. Green is a member of the 21st Judicial District Bar, the Forsyth County Bar Association, and the North Carolina State Bar.

-She also volunteers with numerous organizations, including the Honda Campus All-Star Challenge, National Black Theater Festival, National Women of Achievement, North Carolina Black Repertory Company, and the Winston-Salem Transit Authority Board.
+She also volunteers with numerous organizations, including the Honda Campus All-Star Challenge, National Black Theater Festival, the Winston-Salem Chapter of National Women of Achievement, and the North Carolina Black Repertory Company.
 Ms. Green is active in her church and is working to become bilingual in Spanish.

 In 2012 she was awarded the President’s Volunteer Service Award for her work with Forsyth County Big Brothers/Big Sisters.